carfirst125/portfolio/cv_person_counter/README.md

 **Deep Sort** is a extreme powerful algorithm for Object Tracking.
 This permits you to track an object via multi-frame of video.
 This helps you in tracking moving path of the object.
 It is the foundation for you to analyse, count and process to consult who enters the store.

+The checker is important function in this project.
+You need to check the Object is Customer or Staff and they Enter/Get Out Store.
+In this project, the solution also is approached.

 #### Implemetation DEMO